 The sole response for how to become an azure administrator lies in skill development.
 Azure is a promising platform known for its user-friendly nature.
 However, you should also focus on understanding the basic technologies before thinking of a career in Azure system administration.
 The basic azure administrator skills you need to have are below.

-- A clear understanding of core cloud computing services is highly crucial for an Azure platform-specific job role.
+- A clear understanding of core Azure services is highly crucial for an Azure platform-specific job role.
 You need to understand the basic functioning of networking, databases, software, and servers in the cloud.
-Individuals with previous experience in AWS or Google Cloud can help considerably for the transition to Azure platform.
+Individuals with previous experience in AWS or Google Cloud can help considerably for the transition to the Azure platform.

 - Basic Microsoft knowledge is mandatory for professionals looking for a career in Azure system administration.
 You need to have experience in using products such as PowerShell and Office 365.
 As a result, you can understand the ways in which these services integrate with Azure.